 Stay in Monastiraki if you’re looking for good shopping; you want to be right in the center of Athens; you’re looking for excellent old architecture and atmosphere; you’re traveling as a couple.

-Best places to stay in Athens in Monastiraki:
+Best places to stay in Athens in Monastiraki for first-time tourists:

 luxury ($$$): The Zillers Boutique Hotel thi luxury hotel is centrally located in the heart of Athens, within easy walk from Adrianou Street, Roman Agora, Monastiraki Square and Anafiotika.
 There is an on-site bar and a restaurant, a sun terrace with Acropolis views.